google/cwisstable/README.md

 The public API is currently in flux, as is test coverage, but the C programs in the `examples` directory illustrate portions of the API.

+Code in this project follows the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) where applicable; variations due to C are described in [STYLE.md](./STYLE.md).

 ## Getting It

 > TL;DR: run `./unified.py cwisstable/*.h`, grab `cwisstable.h`, and